A message from our Patron

 Direct line: 07512624557 (mobile) or 01323 811626 (main office)

 Direct line: 01323 815152

-Will studied English and Comparative Literature and holds a masters from Goldsmith College, London, in Modern Literary Movements, where he focused on 20th century writers including Marcel Proust, Franz Kafka and Virginia Woolf.
-He has since produced arts and educational events in the Sussex area with MOOT – music of our time, Canto Song School, and worked for a season at Glyndebourne in their front-of-house team.
-Prior to joining Charleston, Will was a Programme Coordinator in the British Council’s Literature team, where he helped programme a range of international arts and festival events relating to Shakespeare’s 400th anniversary in 2016.
-He is a keen amateur violinist and writes poetry in his spare time.
+Will studied English and Comparative Literature and holds a masters from Goldsmith College, London, in Modern Literary Movements, where he focused on 20th century writers including Virginia Woolf.
+He has since produced arts and educational events in the Sussex area with MOOT – music of our time, where he is currently Treasurer, and with Canto Song School, and worked for a season at Glyndebourne in their front-of-house team.
+Prior to joining Charleston, Will was a Programme Coordinator in the British Council’s Literature and Music teams, where he helped programme a range of international arts and festival events and conferences in 2016.
+He is a keen amateur musician and writes poetry in his spare time.

 Works: Monday- Thursday (9.30am-5.30pm)